jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-1.md

-+++
+---
+heading: Chapter 3
-title=  "When is War Lawful?"
+title: "When is War Lawful?"
-heading=  "Chapter 1 Part 5"
+weight: 10
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "In general, whatever is the foundation of a proper lawsuit may be a just occasion of war" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-4/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/smith/jurisprudence/part-5/chapter-2" linkftext=  "Chapter 2" icon=  "/icons/smith.png"
+description: "In general, whatever is the foundation of a proper lawsuit may be a just occasion of war"
-+++
+---

 <!-- First, quando liceat bellare ? -->